ffreemt/mpt-30b-chat/README.md

 app_file: app.py
 pinned: false
 ---
-NB: Need a CPU Upgrade (32GB RAM) instance to run on a huggingface space
+NB: Need a CPU UPGRADE (32GB RAM) instance to run on a huggingface space or 19GB+ disk, 22GB+ RAM at a minimum

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference